What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 Cambridge Dictionary

-- Climate Change Mitigation: Nuclear has an average life-cycle CO2 equivalent emission value that is much less than coal, 12g of CO2 equivalent per kWh compared to 820g of CO2 equivalent per kWh, respectively.
-This reduction in CO2 emissions, in turn, reduces the effects of global climate change including increasing temperatures, rising sea levels, melting of sea ice, changing precipitation patterns, and ocean acidification.
+• Has a low carbon footprint: Nuclear fission has an average life-cycle CO2 equivalent emission value that is much less than coal, 12g of CO2 equivalent per kWh compared to 820g of CO2 equivalent per kWh, respectively.
+Nuclear fusion produces little to no greenhouse gas emissions and toxic byproducts, making it one of our most environmentally friendly sources of energy.

-- Energy Independence: Being able to produce our own electricity in the U.S. without the aid of foreign countries is an important step to help us become more self-sufficient.
-Former President George W. Bush signed the Energy Independence and Security Act of 2007 to reduce U.S. dependence on oil, expand the production of renewable fuels (and confront global climate change).
+• Promotes energy independence: Being able to produce your own electricity without the aid of foreign countries is an important step in becoming self-sufficient.
+For example, former President George W. Bush signed the Energy Independence and Security Act of 2007 to reduce US dependence on oil, expand the production of renewable fuels (and confront global climate change).

 Nuclear power does come with some drawbacks that, if handled properly, can be mitigated.
-The main environmental drawbacks associated with nuclear power are uranium mining and nuclear waste.
+The main environmental drawbacks associated with nuclear power are associated with nuclear fission and include:

 Final Thoughts